Pepo946/Pepo946/README.md

 ### Glad to see you here!

-Hello, I am Mohamed Gandoul, a student currently studying for a two-year diploma Web-Dev  in Information Technology at the Institute located in Morocco (ISTA, OFPPT).
-My ambition is to complete this degree as a technician specializing in software development and to be a (FULL-STACK DEVELOPER).
-At the same time, I'm learning UI/UX DESIGN, and I hope to deepen a lot in this field because it is a field that I would very much like to complete.
-Thank you for reading :)
+Hello, I am Mohamed Gandoul, a student at ISTA, OFPPT in Morocco, pursuing a two-year diploma in web development and Information Technology.
+My aim is to finish this program and become a software development technician, aspiring to work as a Junior Full-Stack Developer.
+I am also studying UI/UX design to enhance my skills in an area I am passionate about.
+I am currently learning German and Japanese.
+Additionally, I have 5 years of experience in hardware repair, Thank you for reading about my goals :)
 ## Rapidfire

 - 📫 How to reach me mohamedgandoul@gmail.com